pairshaped/curlingio-docs/docs/getting-started/best-practices.md

 If this is your first time your club is using Curling I/O, and you've just finished setting everything up, feel free to ask us to review your setup.

+We love being able to provide this high level of support free of charge, so we ask that you read the documentation and review our tutorial videos first.

 DO NOT LEAVE THIS UNTIL THE DAY BEFORE REGISTRATION!

 Make sure you're set up well in advance of opening registrations and send us a support request to take a look at least 2 weeks before you open registration.